jiwang6/jiwang6.github.io/README.md

-# Personal Webpage
+# History 100 Deep Dive

-Personal webpage soon to be migrated to jimwang.us
+Article can be found online at jiwang6.github.io